 Filtering data on a dashboard

-By default, dashboard scenes display all data from the samples that the layers in this scene are based on.
-When working with dashboards, you can apply additional filtering.
-For example, hide part of the data temporarily without changing the original data sample.
+By default, a dashboard scene displays all data from the samples that the layers in the scene are based on.
+You can apply additional filtering while working with the dashboard to temporarily hide part of the data without changing the original sample.
+You can filter data:

 -